Axway/open-docs-microsite-template/README.md

   * Mixed content
   * deploy/netlify

-  If you do not see some of these checks, see the '[Add deploy preview as comment to pull requests](#add-deploy-preview-as-comment-to-pull-requests) for details on the Netlify status checks.
+  The **deploy/netlify** check is dependent on adding the **Add Deploy Preview notifications to commits when Deploy Preview succeeds** notification in Netlify that you completed in '[Add deploy preview as comment to pull requests](#add-deploy-preview-as-comment-to-pull-requests).'
+If you don't add this notification, the **deploy/netlify** status check is unable to pass, which blocks the pull request.

 ![Branch protections](/static/Images/microsite_github_protections.png)